CUBRID/cubrid-manual/en/api/pdo.rst

 CUBRID PDO Extensions
 ---------------------

 In CUBRID, the `PDO::cubrid_schema <http://kr.php.net/manual/en/pdo.cubrid-schema.php>`_ () function is offered as an extension; the function is used to retrieve the database schema and metadata information.
-Below is an example script that returns information about primary key for the *nation* table by using the `PDO::cubrid_schema <http://kr.php.net/manual/en/pdo.cubrid-schema.php>`_ ()?function.
+Below is an example script that returns information about primary key for the *nation* table by using the `PDO::cubrid_schema <http://kr.php.net/manual/en/pdo.cubrid-schema.php>`_ () function.

 .. code-block:: php